-How to Safely Reopen or Run Your Manufacturing Business Amidst COVID-19
+How to Run Your Manufacturing Business Amidst COVID-19

-Leading manufacturing industry experts are suggesting numerous safety standards that will keep employees safe and reduce the spread of COVID-19 in the workplace.
+Manufacturing industry experts are suggesting numerous safety standards that will reduce the spread of COVID-19 in the workplace.
 In this post, we’ll review these precautions and explain how you can afford them during these challenging times.

 1. Train Employees on New Best Practices

-Understandably, your workforce isn’t accustomed to working amidst a pandemic or following new industry standards.
-That’s why it’s crucial to ensure that your team is up to speed on how your operations will change when it’s time to return to work.
+It’s understandable that your workforce isn’t accustomed to working amidst a pandemic or following new industry standards.
+That’s why it’s crucial to ensure that your team understands how your operations will change during this time.

 When you reopen, train employees on how to properly put on, use, and remove protective gear and manufacturing equipment.
 This will help them know how to protect themselves, their coworkers, and their families.
-Provide clear instructions on other job site rules, so that they’re prepared to work in these new conditions while remaining productive.
+Provide clear instructions on all job site rules, so that they’re prepared to safely work in these new conditions.